-These 48VG-A units are a small packaged gas heat/electric cooling system that can utilize the comfort of gas heating packaged along with efficient electric air conditioning.
-This unit uses Puron[®], the ozone friendly refrigerant for cooling.
+This unit is a small packaged gas heat/electric cooling system that utilizes the comfort of gas heating packaged along with efficient electric air conditioning.
+This unit uses Puron®, the ozone friendly refrigerant for cooling.

 Starting or Shutting Off Unit